 Will living together before marriage ruin your relationship? #Relationships#marriage#newlyweds May 3 | Guest post by Annarhoswen Offbeat Bride just talked about pre-wedding cohabitation from the perspective of the still-engaged, so we thought we'd look at it from the married-people side here on Offbeat Home, too!
 Photo (and pillow!) by Carly I recently read the New York Times article The Downside of Cohabitating Before Marriage, and found myself filled with thoughts.
 I disagree with much of what is written in the article, specifically because of what the author says at the end: I am not for or against living together, but I am for young adults knowing that, far from safeguarding against divorce and unhappiness, moving in with someone can increase your chances of making a mistake — or of spending too much time on a mistake.
 A mentor of mine used to say, "The best time to work on someone's marriage is before he or she has one," and in our era, that may mean before cohabitation.
 Speaking from purely anecdotal evidence, if I had waited until after marrying my partner to move in together, I probably would have gotten a divorce.
 We have lived together for over five years and have learned so much about each other and ourselves that our relationship is stronger than ever.
 I don't feel trapped, I don't feel like he isn't committed and I definitely don't feel like I'm marrying him just because it seems like the thing to do.
 After six and half years together, I know, clearly, that I want to spend the rest of my life with him.
 I have known friends that have broken up after moving in together because they drove each other nuts in a way that wouldn't have happened unless they moved in together.
 The problem isn't cohabitation before marriage, it's the societal pressure to get married (I'm looking at you, Wedding Industrial Complex) and that if you don't get married by, say, 30, you're a failure as a human being (there's also something to be said for gender stereotypes and the pressure to reproduce).
 If I went back in time six years, I'd still choose to live with my partner.
 I think it was the right choice for us.
 Are you on board with cohabitation before marriage, or do you think it'll endanger the future of your relationship?
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Annarhoswen I live in Grand Rapids, MI with my fiance.
+Fix Typo Guest post written by Annarhoswen I live in Grand Rapids, MI with my fiance.
 I work as an auditor and he is a paralegal at a law firm while moonlighting as an adolescent care provider at a mental health facility on the weekend.
-We're both solid geeks with loves across all genres, whether it's books, computers, video games, movies, music... http://tribe.offbeatbride.com/members/annarhoswen/ PREVIOUS Living off the grid: photographs of people living a different life NEXT Low-sew curtains: 50 minutes of work for a showy result Toggle comments [ 120 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+We're both solid geeks with loves across all genres, whether it's books, computers, video games, movies, music... http://tribe.offbeatbride.com/members/annarhoswen/ PREVIOUS Living off the grid: photographs of people living a different life NEXT Whoa: we had a surprise twin double-breech roadside vaginal birth after Cesarean Show/Hide comments [ 121 ] Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.